Learn how to Recover your Google Account or Gmail

 You can find out how to access again the account you previously deleted here.

 Still can’t sign in: create a new account

 If none of the solutions above work, the only option you’re left with is to create a brand new Google account.
 But before you do, try in every way you can to recover the one you can’t access by checking these tips.

-In the case that nothing works, go to this page to set up a new Google account.
+In case nothing works, go to this page to set up a new Google account.